mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 ## Introduction
 In a typical android project creating a ViewModel with dependencies require us to provide an explicit viewmodel-factory.
 However, in the previous post Hilt was able to create one without all the boilerplate.
-This post covers the smoke and mirrors behind viewmodel instatiation with hilt.
+This post covers the smoke and mirrors behind viewmodel instantiation with hilt.

 As I write and revise the article, noticed it has a lot of moving parts.
-So, tried my best to seggregate it into four portions.
+So, I tried to segregate it into four portions.

 1. Dagger: Hilt is based on dagger, so this portion covers few dagger concepts
 2. HiltViewModel: Hilt marks viewmodels with this annotation.
 What happens when you do this marking.